ThinkChina Analysis: In Between - Gender, Solidarity and Legality?

 Keywords: China, Europe, Gender, Solidarity, Law, Harmonious society, equity, United Nations

-For Part II, please follow this link (available for download after publication)
+For Part II, please follow this link

 The analysis has been previously published in Studi di Genere, Donne per l'Europa 2, February 2020